bajamircea/bajamircea.github.io/_posts/2022-11-05-coding-guidelines-style.markdown

 One issue with coding guidelines is that they are not necessarily explicit about the idioms they refer to.

+To the regular data idiom this rule applies.

+But we've seen in glorious details that in the mockable interfaces idiom we have a good reason to use references for the member interfaces or `const` for the member string.
+We've also seen the `lower_bound_predicate` using both const and reference.

 In this particular case a combination of the fact that it refers to member variables as data members and the fact that it is in a section that mentions concrete/regular classes suggests that the rule is supposed to apply to regular data classes from the regular idiom.

-We've seen in glorious details that in the mockable interfaces have a good reason to use references for the member interfaces or `const` for the member string.
-We've also seen the `lower_bound_predicate` using both const and reference.
+**Literal interpretation of coding guidelines without applying thorough reasoning is a dangerous thing.
+Regard with suspicion the developer that quotes the coding rule number instead of providing a compelling justification.**

 # Notable public C++ coding standards